KDE/documentation-develop-kde-org/HIG/source/style/writing/static.rst

-Static text
+Static Text
 ===========

 Users tend to read only interactive control labels, especially those that appear relevant to completing the task at hand.
-By contrast, users read *static text* when they think they need to.
+By contrast, users read static text when they think they need to.

 Guidelines
 ----------